awsdocs/aws-resource-groups-user-guide/doc_source/gettingstarted-query.md

   +  `ResourceTypeFilters`

     This element limits the results to only those resource types that match the filter\.
 You can specify the following values:
-    + `"AWS::AllSupported"` – to specify that the results can include resources of any type that match the query and that are currently supported by the &ARG; service\.
+    + `"AWS::AllSupported"` – to specify that the results can include resources of any type that match the query and that are currently supported by the Resource Groups service\.
     + `"AWS::service-id::resource-type` – a comma separated list of resource\-type specification strings with this format: , such as `"AWS::EC2::Instance"`\.
   +  `TagFilters`

     This element specifies key/value string pairs that are compared to the tags attached to your resources\.
 Those with a tag key and value that match the filter are included in the group\.
 Each filter consists of these elements:
     + `"Key"` – a string with a key name\.
-Only resources that have tags with a a matching key name match and can be included in the group\.
+Only resources that have tags with a matching key name match the filter and are members of the group\.
     + `"Values"` – a string with a comma separated list of values for the specified key\.
 Only resources with a matching tag key and a value that matches one in this list are members of the group\.
 All of these JSON elements must be combined into a single\-line string representation of the JSON structure\.
 For example, consider a `Query` with the following example JSON structure\.
 This query is meant to match only Amazon EC2 instances that have a tag "Stage" with a value "Test"\.